-Suzie Pickles Would Not Do Well In a Lord of the Rings Situation
+Suzie Pickles Would Not Do Well in a Lord of the Rings Situation

 - Gabrielle Union and Jessica Alba on How Far Hollywood Hasn’t Come

-- Two Real Housewives Have One Thing In Common: James the Producer
+- Two Real Housewives Have One Thing in Common: James the Producer

 - Rachel Brosnahan Thoughtfully Explains What Dog Each of Her Characters Would Be